jlangch/venice/doc/readme/openai-functions-weather.md

                         """ }
 ```

-the model responds without halluscinating:
+the model responds without hallucinating:

 ```
 Final answer: "I'm sorry, but I currently don't have access to the weather data for London."